Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Methodology

 where $w_i$, $w_b$, $w_d$, and $w_p$, are referred to as the weights for the loss due to the initial conditions, boundary conditions, labeled data, if any, and PDEs, respectively.
 The individual loss terms are computed as,

 where $t_0$ is the initial time, $s$ is the neural network prediction, $\hat{s}$ is the ground truth solution, $N_i$, $N_b$, $N_d$, and $N_p$ are, respectively, the number of spatiotemporal points representing the initial conditions, boundary conditions, labeled data, and collocation points (i.e., spatiotemporal points within the domain where the neural network prediction, $s(\textbf{x},t)$ is checked against the constraints of PDEs).
+PiNN with weights $\theta$ can then be trained by optimizing,

+leading to the PiNN with weights $\theta^{\prime}$ that generates reasonable predictions. $N^{*}$ represents the total number of input-output pairs in the training process.
+PiNN training is more difficult than PgNN training, because PiNNs are composed of sophisticated non-convex and multi-objective loss functions, which may cause instability during optimization \cite{cuomo2022physics, shah2022physics}.
+The selection of weights for the loss terms is ad-hoc and problem (PDE) dependent.
+The weights are adjusted using trials and errors in the training phase to reach the minimum minimization error or mitigate the instability of the solution \cite{faroughi2022physics}.
+In this study, we start with identical weights for all loss terms, and as needed (especially for heterogeneous cases where solutions encounter instability issues due to variation in the permeability field), we reduce the weight for PDE loss terms, $\omega_{p}$, to fully respect the boundary conditions and mitigate the instability in the solution.
+Also, we set $w_d =0$ as we do not provide labeled data to PiNN.

-Finally, a gradient-based optimizer (e.g., the Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm, L-BFGS) is employed to minimize the loss function.
-L-BFGS is a second-order optimizer that incorporates the Hessian matrix \cite{liu1989limited}.
-It is observed that L-BFGS can find a satisfactory solution for smooth PDE solutions faster than Adam and with fewer iterations \cite{bengio2000gradient, kylasa2019gpu, richardson2018seismic}.
-At each iteration, the loss is checked against $\mathcal{L} < \epsilon$, where $\epsilon$ is a specified tolerance.
+Finally, a gradient-based optimizer such as Adam method \citep{kingma2014adam} and Limited-memory Broyden–Fletcher Goldfarb–Shanno with box constraints, L-BFGS-B \citep{byrd1995limited}, should be used to minimize the loss function.
+It is found that the PiNN predictions strongly depend on which of these two algorithms is selected \citep{lu2021deepxde}, and several studies suggested a two-step optimization algorithm that starts with the Adam method for a prescribed number of iterations, and then continues with the L-BFGS-B method until convergence \citep{he2020physics,he2021physics}.
+In this work, L-BFGS-B, as a second-order, optimizer is used.
+It is observed that L-BFGS-B finds a satisfactory solution for smooth PDEs faster than Adam and with fewer iterations \cite{bengio2000gradient, kylasa2019gpu, richardson2018seismic}.
+This is aligned with the goal of this work, which compares PiNN's predictions when trained using different activation functions, without adding the complexity of alternating between optimizer schemes.
+Using L-BFGS-B, at each iteration, the loss is checked against $\mathcal{L} < \epsilon$, where $\epsilon$ is a specified tolerance.
 If the condition is not met, error backpropagation is implemented to update the learnable parameters ($\theta$ and/or $\lambda$).
 The entire cycle is repeated for a given number of iterations until the PiNN model produces learnable parameters with a loss error less than $\epsilon$ \cite{olmo2022physics}.
-PiNN training is more difficult than PgNN training, because PiNNs are composed of sophisticated non-convex and multi-objective loss functions, which may cause instability during optimization \cite{cuomo2022physics, shah2022physics}.